chef-cookbooks/iptables/README.md

 ### default
 The default recipe will install iptables and provides a ruby script (installed in `/usr/sbin/rebuild-iptables`) to manage rebuilding firewall rules from files dropped off in `/etc/iptables.d`.

+### disabled
+The disabled recipe will install iptables, disable the `iptables` service (on RHEL platforms), and delete the rules directory `/etc/iptables.d`.

 ## Attributes
  `default['iptables']['iptables_sysconfig']` and `default['iptables']['iptables_sysconfig']` are hashes that are used to template /etc/sysconfig/iptables-config and /etc/sysconfig/ip6tables-config.
 The keys must be upper case and any key / value pair included will be added to the config file.